Sunday, November 24, 2024

 -----------

-I worked closely with Harry, writing humor, creating instructional vignettes, and illustrations.
+I worked closely with Harry, chatting on the phone, and then writing humor.
+After some concepts were approved, I created vignettes and illustrations.
 Some of the humor created for it was shared in an earlier blog post, so I'll just post one piece, a straight illustration that accompanies an interview with recording artist, Roseanne Cash.

-The book has received some excellent early reviews:
+The book has received some positive early reviews:

 "A forceful, clear, and detailed method for strengthening prioritization."
 Kirkus Reviews